awsdocs/amazon-elasticache-docs/doc_source/memcache/VPCs.Connecting.md

    Complete!
    ```

 1. Go to the ElastiCache console at [https://console\.aws\.amazon\.com/elasticache/](https://console.aws.amazon.com/elasticache/) and obtain the endpoint for one of the nodes in your cache cluster\.
-For more information, see [Finding connection endpoints](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Endpoints.html) for Redis or [Finding connection endpoints](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/Endpoints.html) for Memcached\.
+For more information, see [Finding connection endpoints](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/Endpoints.html) for Memcached\.

 1. Use *telnet* to connect to your cache node endpoint over port 11211\.
 Replace the hostname shown below with the hostname of your cache node\.